stelkoui/SpringBootCrud/README.md

 * Security configuration to secure the Api with basic authentication, in order to access the api need to pass the username and the password.
 We alrdeady have configure axios.client to automatically parse username = root and password = 1234 at every call.
 * Swagger configuration to provide information about the Api, it listens to http://localhost:8080/swagger-ui.html.
-It is not totally completed because Swagger-ui 2 is not compatible with Spring boot 2.0.
+It is not totally completed because Swagger-ui 2 is not compatible with Spring Data Rest.